A topology-changing variational framework for the Einstein-Hilbert functional: Connected topological variations

 provided that the one-sided derivative exists. \item If the connected topological functional derivative exists for all $(M,g;\Omega)$ and all $(\Theta,\hat{g})$, we say that $F$ is \textit{differentiable with respect to connected topological variations}. \end{enumerate} \end{definition}

 Finally we have the following version of Theorem \ref{disjoint EH theorem} for connected topological variations.

-\begin{theorem}[Connected topological stability of Einstein-Hilbert action] Let $S_\EH: (\D_\EH,\tau_2) \rightarrow \R$ be the Einstein-Hilbert action extended to include connected topological variations of compact support, and let $n > 2$.
+\begin{theorem} Let $S_\EH: (\D_\EH,\tau_2) \rightarrow \R$ be the Einstein-Hilbert action extended to include connected topological variations of compact support, and let $n > 2$.
 Then the following statements are true. \begin{enumerate} \item If $n<4$, the action is not differentiable with respect to connected topological variations. \item If $n=4$, the action is differentiable almost everywhere and the connected topological functional derivative is not identically zero. \item If $n>4$, the action is differentiable almost everywhere and the connected topological functional derivative is identically zero. \end{enumerate} Specifically, ``almost everywhere'' coincides with the set of Lebesgue points of scalar curvature for each given variational configuration. \end{theorem}

 \begin{proof} Let $0<\epsilon<\epsilon_0$ and $S(\epsilon):= S_\EH\circ\Phi_{(M,g;\Omega,\Theta,\hat{g})}(\epsilon)$.
 Then setting $h=0$ and $k=1$ in \eqref{action split} from the proof of Theorem \ref{Connected topological continuity thm}, we see that